 We will review and investigate reports of potential violations as appropriate.
 If criminal conduct is confirmed, our response may include actions to mitigate any harm caused.
-Mitigating actions could include making appropriate restitutions and assessing the Company's compliance program to ensure the program is effective and consistent with applicable regulations.
+Mitigating actions could include making appropriate restitutions and assessing the company's compliance program to ensure the program is effective and consistent with applicable regulations.

-If you are involved in reported potential violation, you will be treated fairly and given an opportunity to explain your actions.
+If you are involved in a reported potential violation, you will be treated fairly and given an opportunity to explain your actions.
 Remember that when you make an inquiry or report, it will be handled as confidentially and discreetly as possible.
 We may, however, be required to substantiate any allegations of wrongdoing.
-A written record of your inquiry and our response will be made and forwarded to the senior vice president of Human Resources or the Compliance Official for review and follow-up as required.
+A written record of your inquiry and our response will be made and forwarded to Human Resources or the Compliance Official for review and follow-up, if necessary.